Caps & Hats

 Rush orders cost more because they compress the proof window and the production window at the same time.
 Shipping speed matters, but transit is only one part of the timeline.
 A supplier that promises overnight freight but takes several days to approve a proof can still miss race day.

-In many cases, standard production for decorated caps lands in the 10 to 15 business day range after proof approval.
-Larger runs or more complex artwork can push beyond that.
-Add transit and the total often reaches 2 to 4 weeks from first quote to delivery.
+In 2026, standard production for decorated caps often lands in the 10 to 18 business day range after proof approval.
+Larger runs, mixed colorways, custom labels, or more complex artwork can push beyond that.
+Add transit and the total often reaches 3 to 5 weeks from first quote to delivery.

 Packaging should be confirmed before approval if you want folded pack-outs, insert cards, or branded cartons.
 If paper components matter to your club’s sustainability standards, ask whether the supplier can specify FSC-certified materials from FSC.
 If the caps are being shipped through a fulfillment workflow, carton strength and handling expectations should also be checked against common transit-testing practices from ISTA.

 Pricing is where many clubs get tripped up.
 The headline unit cost only helps if it reflects the same cap body, decoration method, quantity, and freight terms.
-For Custom Five Panel Caps for running club merchandise, a small run with embroidery can land in a very different range from a larger order with woven patches or a simpler print.
+For teams trying to order custom five panel caps for running club merch, a small run with embroidery can land in a very different range from a larger order with woven patches or a simpler print.

 Unit cost usually falls as quantity rises because setup fees spread across more pieces.
 Minimum order quantity can determine whether the project works at all.
 A 24-piece order may be fine for a small club or committee gift, but the per-unit cost will be much higher than a 100-piece or 300-piece order.

-Order size Typical decoration Estimated unit range What usually drives the price
+Order size Typical decoration 2026 estimated unit range What usually drives the price

 Think in cost per use, not only cost per unit.
 A cap that gets worn twenty times is a stronger purchase than a cheaper one that looks tired after a few washes or loses its shape in a bag.